JGIBristol/SynthRev/README.md

 ### Expected Outputs

-- [ ] Upload any of your code to this repo (once you finish this placement, we can make the repo public so you can share the code with other people)
+- [ ] Upload any of your code to this repo (once you finish this placement, we can make the repo public so you can share the code with other people) *This repository should not be used to store any data*
 - [ ] Write a JGI blog post to talk about your experiences and your findings
 - [ ] Present your work to some data scientists, perhaps from the JGI team and the JGI/iLabAfrica group!